-The Analysis tab and Style tab display different options based on the selections you make in the Layer options pane.
+The Symbology tab and Appearance tab display different options based on the selections you make in the Layer options pane.
 The following options are available for link maps:

 The Directional flow parameter can be used to change the links to arrows from one node to the other.